BhavyaSParmar/PyPrep-Leetcode/README.md

 - Fork the repo and submit a pull request!
 - Raise an issue if you spot any inconsistencies.
-- Leave a ⭐ if this helps you level up your Pandas skills!
+- Leave a ⭐ if this helps you level up your python skills!

 ---